1. State of the Restructuring Market

 Foreign creditors benefit from the following specific provisions:

-- an additional delay of two months to file their claims (four months compared to two months for French creditors) from the date of publication of the opening judgment in the BODACC (a French legal gazette); and
+- an additional delay of two months to file their claims (four months for French creditors) from the date of publication of the opening judgment in the BODACC (a French legal gazette); and

 - in accordance with the EU Insolvency Regulation, the opening of insolvency proceedings in France will not affect the rights in rem of creditors or third parties in respect of tangible or intangible, movable or immovable assets, nor specific assets and collections of indefinite assets as a whole which change from time to time, belong to the debtor and are situated within the territory of another member state at the time of the opening of proceedings.